Schultz, William Robert, Jr.(born: May 10, 1929 - died: September 2, 1983)

-After his graduation from the Pharmacy College, Schultz taught pharmacy at Florida A&M University for one year.
-He next entered civil service employment with the U.S. Army as a pharmacist in charge of the dispensing department at Ireland General Hospital in Fort Knox, KY [hospital history].
+After his graduation from the Pharmacy College, Schultz taught pharmacy at Florida A&M University for one year, then entered civil service employment with the U.S. Army as a pharmacist in charge of the dispensing department at Ireland General Hospital in Fort Knox, KY [hospital history].
 He remained in that job from 1956-1961; he was listed as an employee of the U.S. Army in the 1956 Louisiville city directory.
 In 1960, he was named "The Outstanding Kentuckian" by the Louisville Defender newspaper.

 William Robert Schultz, Jr. was born in Louisville, the son of Roberta S. Stone and William Robert Schultz, Sr. His parents divorced in 1932, and William and his sister were living with their father and two aunts, according to the 1940 U.S. Census.
 His father was a mail carrier in Louisville.
 William Jr. had been living in Wyoming, MI prior to his death in Grand Rapids, MI in 1983.
 He is buried in the Grandville Cemetery.